albumentations.core.utils

 args_dict: dict[str, Any]

-)Format a dictionary of arguments into a string representation.
+)Format a dict of argument names and values as "key1='val1', key2=val2" for repr.
+Strings are quoted; other values passed through str().
+For transform __repr__.
 Args: args_dict (dict[str, Any]): Dictionary of argument names and values.
 Returns: str: Formatted string of arguments in the form "key1='value1', key2=value2".

 Parameters